 Students attend Mass on Holy Days such as All Saints (Nov.
-1^{st}) and Immaculate Conception (Dec.
-8^{th}) at 10:30 A.M..
+1st) and Immaculate Conception (Dec.
+8th) at 10:30 A.M.
+This is an opportunity for the SMCS community to celebrate a high Mass followed by a special event recognizing the love of God through His Church's Traditions!